enginBozkurt/RemoteSLAM/orb_slam3_wrapper/README.md

 # orb_slam3_wrapper
-This is an OrbSLAM3 ROS wrapper used in the drones lab at TAU check
+This is an OrbSLAM3 ROS wrapper for mono and mono-inertial sensors.